Many people ask for good-quality hijabs, however after you purchase your hijabs the rest is down to you.

 - Hand wash your hijabs.
-We always advise our customers to hand wash your hijabs in order to maintain its primary look.
-Not only is it gentler but you can also wash your hijabs separately to avoid bleeding colours staining the rest of your hijabs.
+We always advise our customers to hand wash their hijabs in order to maintain its primary look.
+Not only is it gentler, but you can also wash your hijabs separately to avoid bleeding colours staining the rest of your hijabs.

 - Always use cool or warm water.
-We do not advise using hot temperatures when washing your hijabs, this can be too harsh on the majority of hijab fabrics and affect the condition of the hijabs.
+We do not advise using hot temperatures when washing your hijabs, because it can be too harsh on the majority of hijab fabrics and affect their condition.

 - Prepare a small bucket with mild soap or detergent and create a lather.
 Place the hijab and gently wash any marks you would like to clean.
 Do not forget to wash white hijabs separately and using fresh water.
 (It would be better to place your hijabs in an order from lightest to darkest and wash them in that order.)